 There is a lot to consider for students who are thinking about applying to study medicine at university.
 This article speaks to prospective students considering a career in medicine about what the application process involves and how to put your best foot forward.
 Please continue reading for helpful information on topics such as deciding if medicine is the right subject for you, required A-Level choices, UCAT and BMAT preparation and medical school interview techniques.

 Applying to study medicine is highly competitive; in the UK, there are 7,500 places available to study medicine at university, and in 2020, there were 23,710 applications, a 6% increase from the previous year.
 Gaining a spot on one of the courses is no easy task, with entry requirements extremely high amidst a rigorous application process.
 Out of approximately 130 universities in the UK, there are only 37 medical schools.
 Each is a member of the Medical Schools Council and considered to be amongst the best for studying medicine worldwide.
-Some universities are much more competitive than others (such as the traditional universities like Oxford, Imperial and Cambridge), compared with the private universities such as University of Buckingham also adding medicine to their list, which comparatively has lower entry requirements.
 For international students, the application process is also made harder by the cap on numbers that the courses can intake, meaning more applicants are going for a limited number of places.

 With all of this in mind, see below for Quintessentially Education's advice on what students will need to consider before making an application on UCAS.